 In June 2008, the Financial Accounting Standards Board ("FASB") ratified the Emerging Issues Task Force ("EITF") consensus on EITF Issue No. 07-05, Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock ("EITF Issue 07-05") (Topic 815) which applies to the determination of whether any freestanding financial instruments or embedded features that have the characteristics of a derivative, as defined by Statement of Financial Accounting Standards ("SFAS") No. 133 (Topic 815), Accounting for Derivative Instruments and Hedging Activities, and to any freestanding financial instruments are potentially indexed to an entity's own common stock.
-EITF Issue No. 07-05 (Topic 815) became effective for fiscal years beginning after December 15, 2008.
+EITF Issue No. 07-05 ("Topic 815") became effective for fiscal years beginning after December 15, 2008.
 The Company adopted Topic 815 as of April 1, 2009.
 As a result, warrants to purchase 285,454 shares of our common stock previously treated as equity pursuant to the derivative treatment exemption were no longer afforded equity treatment.
 The warrants had exercise prices ranging from \$30.00-\$495.00 and expired or will expire between February 2010 and September 2013.
 As such, effective April 1, 2009, the Company reclassified the fair value of these warrants, which had exercise price reset features, from equity to liability status as if these warrants were treated as a derivative liability since their date of issue between February 2000 and January 2006.
 On April 1, 2009, the Company reclassified \$346 from additional paid-in capital, as a cumulative effect adjustment, to beginning accumulated deficit, and \$502 to common stock warrant liability to recognize the fair value of such warrants on such date.
-At June 30, 2013, the fair value of the warrants was \$7, which was calculated using the Black-Scholes pricing model with the following weighted-average assumptions: risk-free interest rate of 1.41%; expected life of 0.19 years; an expected volatility factor of 153.7%; and a dividend yield of 0.0%.
-For the three months ended June 30, 2013 and 2012, respectively, the Company recorded non-cash gains of \$3 and \$1 related to these warrants.
+At December 31, 2013, the fair value of the warrants was \$0, as these outstanding warrants expired on September 9, 2013.
+Previous determinations of the fair value of the warrants were calculated using the Black-Scholes pricing model.
+For the nine months ended December 31, 2013 and 2012, respectively, the Company recorded noncash gains of \$10 and \$3 related to these warrants.
+As of the reporting date, the Company has no other derivative instruments.